NitinYadav354/student-data-pipeline/README.md

 - It helped scaffold boilerplate FastAPI and Next.js code, draft Tailwind CSS, and suggest UI structure.
 - It assisted with debugging TypeScript/build issues and generating initial test cases.
-- The cleaning policy, acceptance/rejection rules, and the decision to flag rather than automatically merge ambiguous records were reviewed and implemented as explicit deterministic application logic.
-- Generated code was inspected and integrated; frontend linting and production builds were run, and backend cleaning tests are included for local execution.

 ## Demo video